Swedish intervention in the Thirty Years' War: Religious and political background: The Bohemian Revolt

 The Protestants understood and accepted as an article of faith that they would have to unite against the Roman Catholic Church to preserve themselves against Catholic encroachment and eventual Catholic hegemony.
 However, the Protestants were divided.
 Lutherans held to articles of faith that were mutually exclusive with the articles espoused by Calvinists.
 The Roman Catholic Church did everything in its power to sow controversy and intrigue between the two major Protestant factions.
 As a result, there was no political unity of German Protestant states that could coordinate actions against a Catholic interloper.

 It was regularly maintained by both religious parties that the other regularly encroached on the spirit or the letter of the Peace of Augsburg.
 Indeed, it was understood by Protestants that Catholic officials (especially imperial or church officials) were vicious and jealous of the privileges acquired by the Protestants and would do anything in their power to harm the Protestant cause.
 It was established by practice that the Pope had the power to relieve members of his flock of the most solemn oaths, and it was a matter of principle among Catholics that faith was never to be kept with heretics.
 On the other hand, Catholics maintained a similar understanding of the Protestants.
 The avarice displayed by Protestants for Church property could not fail to go unnoticed by even the most indulgent Catholic observer.
 With such mutual antipathy prevailing between the Protestants and Catholics of Germany, nothing that could would fail to be misunderstood.

 The Thirty Years' War arose out of a regional dispute between Bohemian Protestants and their Habsburg monarchs.
 Rudolf II, Holy Roman Emperor was an obstinate and stubborn monarch.
 His policies forced him into an increasingly weak position with his heterogenous subjects, his court and his family.
-Forced to make concession to his Hungarian subjects in order to appease them for his indecisive war with the Ottoman Empire, Rudolf ceded his Hungarian, Austrian and Moravian holdings to his brother, Matthias.
+Forced to make concessions to his Hungarian subjects in order to appease them for his indecisive war with the Ottoman Empire, Rudolf ceded his Hungarian, Austrian and Moravian holdings to his brother, Matthias.
 Seeing weakness and discord in the ranks of their German overlords, his Bohemian subjects revolted.
 In 1609, Rudolf granted them concessions with the Letter of Majesty which included religious tolerance and a church for the Bohemian Estate controlled by the Protestant nobility.
 When the Protestant estates in Bohemia requested even more liberties, Rudolf sent in an army to quiet them.
 However, Matthias seized his brother at the request of the Protestant Bohemians, only releasing him once he abdicated his Bohemian crown to Matthias.
-Rudolf II died a couple of months later in 1611, at which point his brother Matthias acquired the rest of his titles, including that of Holy Roman Emperor.
+Rudolf II died a couple of months later in 1612, at which point his brother Matthias acquired the rest of his titles, including that of Holy Roman Emperor.